 Below you'll find screenshots and steps to activate WiFi Hotspot on your Note II.

 How to Activate WiFi Hotspot for Samsung Galaxy S3

-This section will help you activate WiFi Hotspot on the Samsung GS3.
+This section will help you enable WiFi Hotspot on the Samsung GS3.

 The steps below will take you through each part of the process necessary to activate WiFi Hotspot on your Galaxy.